-17. The Secretariat reports annually to the Council on the implementation of this Policy, including the type and level of Environmental and Social Risks and Impacts identified in GEF-financed projects and programs, the management of such risks and impacts during project implementation and at project completion, as well as cases reported to and addressed by Agencies' accountability, grievance and conflict resolution mechanisms.
+17. The Secretariat reports annually to the Council on the implementation of this Policy, including the type and level of Environmental and Social Risks and Impacts identified in GEF-financed projects and programs and the management of such risks and impacts during project implementation and at project completion.
+In addition, the Secretariat promptly makes available on the GEF website the information reported by Agencies in accordance with Paragraph 15 and notifies the Council as new information is made available, and presents a summary of such information as part of its annual reporting on the implementation of this Policy.